-Under the Inspector General Act of 1978 as amended (IG Act), the Inspector General provides policy direction and conducts, supervises and coordinates audits relating to programs and operations of the Postal Regulatory Commission.
+Under the Inspector General Act of 1978 as amended (IG Act), the Inspector General provides policy direction and conducts, supervises and coordinates audits and inspections relating to programs and operations of the Postal Regulatory Commission.

-OIG conducts these reviews in accordance with either Generally Accepted Government Audit Standards or with the Council of the Inspectors General on Integrity and Efficiency's Quality Standards for Inspections.
+OIG conducts these reviews in accordance with either Generally Accepted Government Auditing Standards or with the Council of the Inspectors General on Integrity and Efficiency's Quality Standards for Inspection and Evaluation.